 If you are trying to figure out how much support you will have to pay or will receive, the best way to do it is to contact a local divorce attorney.
 However, if you want to get a rough estimate of what child support might be, you can use a child support calculator.
 (To calculate your support in Illinois, you can use the Illinois Child Support Estimator.)

 Paying for Children’s Expenses in Addition to Child Support

-In Illinois, either or both parents may be ordered to pay the following expenses for their children:
+In Illinois, parents may be ordered to contribute to the following expenses for their children:

 1. The health needs not covered by insurance;

 4. The cost of children’s extracurricular activities.

 These contributions are all paid on top of what a parent pays in support for the kids.